apache/airflow/docs/apache-airflow/howto/set-up-database.rst

    CREATE DATABASE airflow_db;
    CREATE USER airflow_user WITH PASSWORD 'airflow_user';
    GRANT ALL PRIVILEGES ON DATABASE airflow_db TO airflow_user;

-You need to create a database and a user that Airflow will use to access this database.

 You may need to update your Postgres ``pg_hba.conf`` to add the ``airflow`` user to the database access control list; and to reload